Developer: Kenny Sun

 Basically, you shouldn’t put any money on a Kenny Sun match-three puzzler appearing on the App Store any time soon.
 Not while the developer is turning out such memorably brilliant efforts as Yankai’s Peak, at any rate.

 The game grants you direct control of a blue equilateral triangle across a series of tight, angular grids.
-Using your triangle, you must shunt, flick, and rotate a series of other triangles into their colour-coded pens.
+Using your triangle, you must shunt, flick, and rotate a series of other triangles into their color-coded pens.

 While you can freely shuffle across the grid in any direction, you’ll need to anchor one of your triangle’s three points in order to be able to rotate and lever the other shapes into position.

-It’s the unorthodox interplay between these triangles that really makes Yankai’s Peak the beguiling head scratcher that it is.
+It’s the unorthodox interplay between these triangles that really makes Yankai’s Peak the beguiling head-scratcher that it is.
 You can feel fresh neural pathways being burned into your brain as you absorb unfamiliar yet vital techniques.

 There’s the trusty ability to rotate multiple triangles like a carousel by pinning the ‘middle’, and the counter-intuitive technique of rotating your triangle away in order to flick the edge of another and draw it into a new position.

-It takes a relatively long time for these moves to click, and for trial-and-error to shift to well-thought-out plan.
+It takes a relatively long time for these moves to click, and for trial-and-error to shift to well-thought-out planning.
 But during this process you’ll be kept from giving up by Yankai’s Peak’s pleasingly tactile controls and its surprisingly forgiving structure.

-You’re never penalised for wrong moves here.
+You’re never penalized for wrong moves here.
 There are no arbitrary movement limits or undo quotas, and you can preview the effect of each move with a careful half-drag.
 What’s more, on those occasions where you get truly stuck – and there will be plenty – the game typically offers you the ability to head off and try some other puzzles.